The Snowball Effect of Financial Assumptions

 But the only way to break that cycle is to stop relying on Excel to build your models.
 A tool like Mosaic can help.

 The Mosaic Planning tool connects to all of your underlying business systems to collect financial data in real time.
-And it’s preloaded with best-practice financial modeling and forecasting methodologies.
+And it’s preloaded with best-practice financial modeling, driver-based planning, and forecasting methodologies.
 This combination eliminates the back-office Excel work that financial analysts would have to do to keep models and forecasts up to date.

 With Mosaic, you no longer have to worry about whether or not you’ve made your financial assumptions too granular.
 You can model different scenarios quickly—and, as you can see in this image, visualize them in a way that your business leaders will actually understand.